VijayRajput4455/Face-Recognition-System/README.md

 ---

 ### 6. **autotrain_service.py** - Background Training
-- Runs as daemon thread (polls every 10 minutes)
+- Runs as a daemon thread (polls every 10 minutes)
 - Monitors for new video extracts
 - Automatically generates embeddings
-- Moves processed data to main dataset
+- Moves processed data to the main dataset
-- Thread-safe with lock mechanism
+- Thread-safe with a lock mechanism

 **Key Function:**
 - `autotrain()` - Main auto-training loop